 What performance groups are available in the band program?

-- Color Guard (all ENHS students enrolled in band during the fall semester)
+Color Guard (Available to ANY ENHS student enrolled in band during the fall semester)

-- Winter Guard (all ENHS students outside of the band class)
+Winter Guard (Available to ANY ENHS students outside of the band class)

-- Jazz Band (all band students by audition during 2nd period)
+Jazz Band (Available to all band students by audition during 2nd period)

 What is CHARMS?